xaxtix/ChartContest/README.md

 # Technical details
-Used only android sdk, and support library, for graph rendering used android.graphics.Canvas, for recalculating graph position used binary search and SegmentTree. 😎
+Used only android sdk and support library, for graph rendering used android.graphics.Canvas, for recalculating graph position used binary search and SegmentTree. 😎